 The first place that the cable can get worn and damaged is right on the winch drum.
 The cable should always be neatly and tightly wrapped on the drum with as few crossovers and as little slack as possible.
 When the cable chafes hard against itself, such as when it’s sloppy on the drum, it damages wires that can quickly lead to breaks.

-This is the noise you hear when you raise or lower your keel and hear sharp bangs and feel vibrations in the cockpit sole.
-Wraps of cable on the winch drum that have climbed on top of uneven lower wraps fall off forcibly.
+That is the noise you hear when you raise or lower your keel and hear sharp bangs and feel vibrations in the cockpit sole.
+Wraps of cable on the winch drum that have climbed on top of uneven lower wraps can fall off forcibly.
 This transmits a shock load through the entire boat, including the winch mounting structure described above and can cause splitting.

 You lose a bit of your keel cable every time that happens and it’s not good news for your companionway bridge (where the winch is mounted) either.
 Excessive shock loads have been known to pull winch mounting bolts right through the fiberglass and wood.